 Early History of the Birnye family

-Another 216 words (15 lines of text) covering the years 1261 and 1500 are included under the topic Early Birnye History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Birnye research.
+Another 81 words (6 lines of text) covering the years 1261 and 1500 are included under the topic Early Birnye History in all our PDF Extended History products and printed products wherever possible.

 Birnye Spelling Variations

 Spelling variations of this family name include: Birnie, Birney, Birny, Birnye, Byrnye, Byrny, Berney, Birne, Byrne, McBirny, McBirnie, McBurny, McBurnie and many more.

 Early Notables of the Birnye family (pre 1700)